Report on Government Services 2022

 Impact of COVID-19 on data for the Child care, education and training sector overview

 COVID-19 may affect data in this report in a number of ways.
-This includes in respect of actual performance (that is, the impact of COVID-19 on service delivery in 2020 which is reflected in the data results), and the collection and processing of data (that is, the ability of data providers to undertake data collection and process results for inclusion in the report).
+This includes in respect of actual performance (that is, the impact of COVID-19 on service delivery during 2020 and 2021 which is reflected in the data results), and the collection and processing of data (that is, the ability of data providers to undertake data collection and process results for inclusion in the report).

 Various restrictions introduced from March 2020 including travel restrictions, shutting down of non-essential services, stimulus packages, free child care for working parents and social distancing rules are likely to have had an impact on the child care, education and training sector.
 Any impacts which are specific to the service areas covered in this Report are noted in sections 3, 4, and 5.

 The child care, education and training (CCET) sector services aim to care for and develop the capacities and talents of children and students, to ensure that they have the necessary knowledge, understanding, skills and values for a productive and rewarding life.

 Services included in the sector

 Services related to early childhood and out-of-school care, comprising child care and preschool services.